Ex-Yankees, Mets, Phillies infielder Neil Walke...

 - News Article

-Ex-Yankees, Mets, Phillies infielder Neil Walker calls it a career, announces retirement - nj.com
+Ex-Yankees, Mets, Phillies infielder Neil Walker reflects on 12-year MLB career, talks about what’s next - nj.com

-Former New York Yankees, New York Mets and Philadelphia Phillies infielder Neil Walker tweeted Tuesday that he is retiring after 12 MLB seasons.
+Former New York Yankees, New York Mets and Philadelphia Phillies infielder Neil Walker announced Tuesday that he is retiring after 12 MLB seasons.

 More Recent New York Mets Articles